AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/index.md

 The checkout schema helps complete the customer checkout process by managing and retrieving payment tokens and checkout agreements.

-The checkout workflow differs for each online payment time.
+The checkout workflow differs for each online payment type.
 See the following topics for more information.

 *  [Braintree](../../payment-methods/braintree.md)
 *  [Braintree vault](../../payment-methods/braintree-vault.md)